 Procurement vs Purchasing

-In many industries, procurement and purchasing are terms used interchangeably, but there’s a difference between the two terms.
+In many industries, procurement and purchasing are terms used interchangeably, but there’s a difference between the two.
 Procurement can be defined as the process of obtaining goods and services.
 That includes researching products and vendors, managing the supplier contract, and determining value and price.
 The best way to think of procurement is the blueprint or detailed plan for obtaining products.
 On the other hand, purchasing is the process of paying for these items.
 The purchasing cycle often includes ordering goods, approving the vendor’s invoice, and sending the payment.

 Today, procurement and purchasing automation solutions handle the procurement and purchase (or pay) cycle.
 P2P solutions streamline the process from start to finish by handling mundane, manual processes including managing invoices, requisitioning purchase orders, and handling vendor contracts.
 Businesses can also manage capital expense projects, reports, and payments under one platform.